Bokai-Bi/Unity-Tutorial/coolstuff.md

 - Most C# ideas (control flow like `if` and `for`, data structures like `List`s) work normally.
 We will focus on Unity-specific mechanisms.
 - This is your chance to write arbitrary code - let your imagination run wild!

 Going back to our "platformer" example.
-We now want to allow the player to control the player character object.
+We now want to allow the player to control the player character object horizontally.
 There are a lot of ways to achieve player movement, and Unity can't provide them all.
 Let's therefore write our own player control component.
 Attach a new component to the player object, type in "PlayerMovement", and click "New Script".
 Once you have created the new script, open it from the Assets tab to start editing.

 ![image](https://github.com/user-attachments/assets/e756f8ab-882a-46f0-9be5-38e321c402b0)